Best Mattress for Back Pain: Reviews & Buyer’s Guide

 Picking the best mattress firmness usually comes down to a person’s body type and their favorite sleep position, along with comfort preferences.
 For example, a heavyweight back sleeper likely needs a different mattress than a lightweight side sleeper.

 Sleep Position and Suitable Mattress Firmness

-Often, the firmness that will feel most comfortable to you is dependant on your favorite sleeping position.
-Your sleeping position affects how your bodyweight is distributed and where pressure builds up in your body, which determines what areas might need extra support and cushion to avoid waking up in pain.
+Often, the firmness that will feel most comfortable to you is dependent on your favorite sleeping position.
+Your sleeping position affects how your body weight is distributed and where pressure builds up in your body, which determines what areas might need extra support and cushion to avoid waking up in pain.

 Side sleepers outnumber sleepers of other styles by a wide margin.
 To sleep comfortably, a good mattress for side sleeping should feature a soft to medium feel.
 Many side sleepers enjoy mattresses with extra cushion in the shoulders and hips, to prevent pressure build-up and misalignment.

 Most mattress types are suitable for side sleepers, though we recommend staying away from traditional innerspring mattresses.
 Innerspring mattresses often cannot conform well enough to the shoulders and hips to relieve pressure, causing aches and possibly back pain.